 Let’s first cover how the liquid propane (LP) furnace operates;

-The thermostat is set to a desired temperature, once the inside temperature drops below that setting, the thermostat calls for heat from the furnace.
+The thermostat is set to the desired temperature, once the inside temperature drops below that setting, the thermostat calls for heat from the furnace.
 Most thermostats have a variance that can be as much as 4 degrees below the setting.
 Your RV thermostat is powered by the 12-volt house battery system, therefore you can not replace it with a residential model such as the NEST or other devices as they operate on 24-volt power.
 Older models were designed with a bi-metal interior coil that would shrink and expand with temperature changes and we all remember the old “mercury in a tube” type models!
 These should be changed with a newer RV specific model.
 Also, make sure you match your heating and cooling system to the proper thermostat as some control both the heater and air conditioner, others have a heat pump, and some models have several zones with temperature sensors in individual rooms.

 Once the thermostat calls for heat, the control module starts the blower motor inside the furnace which blows out any older air that may be trapped inside the burner assembly which could contain trace amounts of LP.
 This is exhausted outside through the vent tube.
 The blower motor also draws cold air from inside the RV and routes it back over the burner tubes and through the interior vents.
-This forced air pushed up a “sail switch” located behind the burner tubes and once the switch reaches a desired height, creates a closed circuit that tells the module board there is sufficient airflow and to open the gas valve and light the burner assembly.
+This forced air pushed up a “sail switch” located behind the burner tubes and once the switch reaches the desired height, creates a closed circuit that tells the module board there is sufficient airflow and to open the gas valve and light the burner assembly.
 One common problem with RV heaters is low house batteries that will not provide enough airflow to raise the switch!
 If your batteries are below 11-volts, the blower fan will run, but the unit will not light.
 This can also be deceiving when the furnace does light and runs for some time and then just the blower runs.
 This typically means the house batteries started off with enough voltage, but then drained fast due to sulfation.

 Also, if you have a few heat vents closed, a rug over the floor vents, or a pinched or kinked supply hose in the rig, it will restrict the airflow and the sail switch will not rise, therefore the gas valve will not open and the spark igniter will not light the flame.